AlvaroAlonsoFlor/shift_generator/log.md

 The shift generator is now working offering basic functionalities.
 Still can be adapted to offer a flexible number of weeks and days off.

+Now that is functional is time to think about refactoring it to make it more efficient.
+Using recursion will cause the following error:

+`` stack level too deep (SystemStackError) ``

+So, why not try to build shifts instead of generate them randomly?

 # TL shift pattern

 * Some ideas to review: